Scalar-induced gravitational wave from domain wall perturbation: Perturbations from DW

-where the conformal time $\eta$ is related to the cosmic time by $dt=ad\eta$, the Newtonian potential $\Psi$ and intrinsic curvature perturbation $\Phi$ are gauge-invariant quantities, which are combinations of metric perturbations, $h_{ij}$ is the second-order tensor mode with $h_i^i=0$.
-We neglect the first-order tensor mode and the vector perturbations.
-In the radiation era, the scale factor, Hubble rate, and energy density evolve as $a(\eta)=a_i\eta/\eta_i$, $\mathcal{H}=aH=\eta^{-1}$, and $\rho_{\rm rad}\propto \eta^{-4}$.
-We note that the perturbation theory at second order suffers from the so-called gauge issue: the theory is not gauge invariant under the gauge transformation, therefore, the derived tensor spectrum depends on the choice of the gauge (see Ref.~\cite{Domenech:2021ztg} for a review).
-A coincidence was found previously that in a radiation-dominated Universe, the numerical results for the induced tensor spectrum in the Newtonian gauge and in the synchronous gauge are shown to be the same~\cite{DeLuca:2019ufz,Inomata:2019yww,Yuan:2019fwv}.
+It is important to note that second-order perturbation theory encounters the so-called gauge issue: the theory is not gauge invariant under gauge transformations.
+Consequently, the derived tensor spectrum is dependent on the choice of gauge (see Ref.~\cite{Domenech:2021ztg} for a comprehensive review).
+Interestingly, previous investigations have revealed that in a radiation-dominated universe, the numerical results for the induced tensor spectrum in both the Newtonian gauge and the synchronous gauge are found to be identical~\cite{DeLuca:2019ufz, Inomata:2019yww, Yuan:2019fwv}.

-Let us first consider a universe filled with pure static DWs.
-The gauge-invariant scalar perturbations obey the linearized Einstein equations given by~\cite{Vilenkin:1984ib,Nambu:1990ez}
+Consider a single-component universe dominated by static DWs.
+The gauge-invariant scalar perturbations \(\tilde{\Phi}\) and \(\tilde{\Psi}\) obey the linearized Einstein equations~\cite{Vilenkin:1984ib,Nambu:1990ez}:

-where $\bar{\rho}$ and $\bar{p}$ denote the background values of the energy density and pressure, respectively. $\Delta$ is the relative energy density perturbation and $\Pi$ is the anisotropic stress.
-We use the tilde to denote the corresponding values of the scalar perturbations in the universe purely filled with DWs.
-Given a thin DW (neglecting the thickness of the wall) located in $xy$-plane at position $x=0$ (in this section, we use $x$, $y$, and $z$ to denote the co-moving coordinate), the energy-momentum tensor of the wall in the wall frame is given by~\cite{Vilenkin:1984ib}
+where $G$ is the Newton's gravitational constant, \(\bar{\rho}\) and \(\bar{p}\) are the background energy density and pressure, \(\delta\) is the relative density perturbation, and \(\Pi\) is the anisotropic stress.
+Tildes denote perturbations in a universe exclusively containing DWs.
+For an idealized thin DW (neglecting finite thickness) aligned with the \(yz\)-plane at comoving position \(x=0\), the energy-momentum tensor in the wall frame is~\cite{Vilenkin:1984ib}:

-where $\sgw$ is the surface tension of the wall and $\delta(x)$ is the Dirac-delta function whose dimension is $1/x$.
-Therefore, the anisotropic press of the wall is $\bar{p}\Pi = -\sigma_w\delta(ax)$.
-Then the linearized Einstein equations~\eqref{eq:Einstein1} and~\eqref{eq:Einstein2} for the DW become

-We observe from Eq.~\eqref{eq:Poisson1} and~\eqref{eq:Poisson2} that unlike the non-relativistic matter which has an attractive gravity, the gravitational force of the wall is repulsive~\cite{Vilenkin:1984ib}.
-Together with Eq.~\eqref{eq:Poisson2}, we observe $\tilde{\Psi}(x)=\tilde{\Phi}(x)$ for the DW.